 You can then go about developing a development framework and plan that includes multiple courses/modules, on-the-job training and mentoring to suit the needs of individual employees and your company goals.
 Organise and provide resources, support, and alternative online courses they can complete independently if they desire learning opportunities outside of work.

-By doing all this, your company can measure the impacts of your upskilling strategy, reassess, and reframe your development plan if needed.
+By doing all this, your company can measure the impacts of your upskilling strategy, and reassess, and reframe your development plan if needed.
 It’s important to measure the efficiency of your upskilling initiatives to track progress and see the impact on overall performance, individually and for your company.

 When?